marq24/ha-tibber-pulse-local/README.md

 ## Know Issues

-- The Tibber Pulse IR Bridge supporting different communication modes (when fetching data from electricity meter).
+- The Tibber Pulse IR Bridge supports different communication modes (when fetching data from electricity meter).
 Here I need your help!
-Obviously I have one electricity meter here at home.
-This meter is communicating via a protocol called SML 1.04 and this is currently the __only__ one that is supported/implemented.
+Obviously, I have only one electricity meter here at home.
+This meter is communicating via a protocol called SML 1.04.

+    Over the time with the help of the community, the following modes are currently supported:

+  - SML 1.04
+  - Plaintext
+  - IEC-62056.21
+  - Impressions (Blinks / kwh) using ambient

-  The Tibber Bridge supporting also the modes: AutoScanMode, IEC-62056.21, Logarex and Impressions (Blinks / kwh) using ambient or IR sensors.
-In order to support these other modes I would need sample data from you.
+  The Tibber Bridge additionally offers the modes: _AutoScanMode, IEC-62056.21, Logarex and Impressions (Blinks / kwh) using IR sensors_.
+To support these other modes, I would need sample data from you.
 If your Tibber Pulse IR using one of these communications protocols, please be so kind and create here an issue in github - TIA!

 - Sometimes the Pulse deliver a data-package that does not contain valid data (looks like the build in webserver have a response buffer issue?).
 These invalid packages can't be read with the [python SML-Lib](https://github.com/spacemanspiff2007/SmlLib) and you will find then in the HA-log some `Bytes missing...` or `CRC while parse data...` messages. (when logging on INFO Level)